Měcholupy (Louny District): Administrative division

+Etymology

+The Old Czech word měcholup was derived from měch ('money bag') and lupič ('robber'), and referred to a type of robbers.
+Měcholupy was initially a settlement of such robbers.

 Geography

 Měcholupy is located about 21 km southwest of Louny, 55 km southwest of Ústí nad Labem and 60 km northwest of Prague.
 The northern part of the municipal territory lies in the Most Basin.
 The southern part lies in the Rakovník Uplands and includes the highest point of Měcholupy at 433 m above sea level.
 The market town is situated on the Blšanka River.